lorenzo-stoakes/linux-mm-notes/phys_alloc.md

 page`. [buddy_order()][buddy_order] retrieves the order.

-The helper function [page_is_buddy()][page_is_buddy] checks whether a page is in the buddy allocator at the specified order (to simply check whether a page is in the buddy allocator you can use `PageBuddy()` directly).
+The helper function [page_is_buddy()][page_is_buddy] checks whether a page is in the buddy allocator at the specified order and zone (to simply check whether a page is in the buddy allocator you can use `PageBuddy()` directly).

 Once a buddy allocator page is allocated, `PageBuddy()` will evaluate false.